FrederikHartung/pokeRogueBot/README_changelog.md

 - if save and quit didn't work the page is reloaded
 - added CapturePokemonNeuron
 - made all Neurons static
+- add handle if an enemy move forces the player to switch pokemon
+- if a switch decision is made, the bots chooses the best available pokemon

 ## 1.1
 - removed connection to a database